Lure fishing for bass in the UK | 30 tips

-We can also note that the things they eat can move fast, slow or not at all.
+We can also note that what they eat can move fast, slow or not.
 They can be bright or dark.
 Colourful or dull.
 Fat or thin.
 Generally, though, their prey are long and thin.
-This is why most of our popular lures are elongated in shape rather than short and fat like many lures designed for the US bass scene.
+This is why most of our popular lures are elongated in shape rather than short and fat.
+This is different from those many lures designed for the US bass scene.

 FishMag has a separate in-depth guide on the best bass lures and how and when to use them.
 This page only deals with lure movement and positioning rather than lure choice.

 10) Know what the bass are feeding on

 It’s always worth thinking about what the bass are likely to be eating in the location you’re in at the time you’re there.
 Maybe you’re fishing early in the season with a paddle tail.
 If the bait fish aren’t in yet, and the bass are all stuffing their face with crab on the seabed, this might change how / where they’re feeding.
 It may be worth fishing nearer the bottom with more of a dead-sticking approach.
 You cast out a straight lure on a jig head and leave it on the bottom.
 Then, you slowly and patiently twitching it back in, lifting it a few feet off the sea bed with occasional twitches.